companieshouse/DARr/docs/06-GLA_address_match.md

 1. Define what a good address would look like in Companies House data.
 One of the issues with current data is that some address details are not in the appropriate field, such as the town being input into ‘Address Line 2’ column.
 2. If the postcode field in CH data is blank, consider augmenting data by adding a new column to lookup the company address to bring back a postcode that exists in the PAF.
 Currently CH cannot correct any submitted data such as postcodes but a reference column for a matched address could be added, as outlined in Corporate Transparency and Register Reform White Paper (publishing.service.gov.uk), “If an individual fails to verify, the public register will be annotated to show this.
 This will enable anyone viewing the register to make their own assessment of the integrity and risk profile of those they are researching”.
 Could this be extended to full address details to standardise?
 3. Conduct further analysis on the correlation between a Company not supplying a postcode, or not supplying a correct address (one that doesn’t match the PAF) and filing accounts and confirmation statements on time.
 Preliminary analysis has been completed on this and in the future, the quality of addresses submitted could be used as an indicator for companies that are fraudulent, or would not file accounts and confirmation statements on time.
 The analysis already completed can be found in the following BI Dashboard: https://app.powerbi.com/groups/me/dashboards/2921b718-7552-40f2-b759-6ae77120bad5?ctid=e6acfe5e-7f2a-455a-9d85-ecf93371f601&pbi_source=linkShare
 4. Utilise other software for analysis.
-Currently, the PAF is split into sections (Birmingham and Glasgow in this example), so the Companies House data requires filtering to find addresses in those cities, however, not all postcodes with the filters applied are in the correct cities.
-For example postcodes exist in ‘B7’ but ‘B74’ is not in the PAF as a Birmingham postcodes.
+Currently, the PAF is split into sections (Glasgow and Glasgow in this example), so the Companies House data requires filtering to find addresses in those cities, however, not all postcodes with the filters applied are in the correct cities.
+For example postcodes exist in ‘B7’ but ‘B74’ is not in the PAF as a Glasgow postcodes.
 Addresses are also input into several different fields, or customers do not state the city, but smaller towns within the city as the main post town.
 This makes it unfeasible to filter the CH accurately.